internetimagery/twinSkeleton/readme.md

     import SimpleBaseRig as sb
     sb.Main()

-To use, first build a template.
-Selecting joints on your advanced rig in the viewport, and selecting the corresponding button.
-After you're done, save the file somewhere.

-Now you can create a smaller base rig whenever you want on the more complicated one by loading that template file.
+Next build the Skeleton you want to use across all characters.
+The size doesn't matter, but make sure the heirarchy and joint names are what you want.

+Click "Build Skeleton" to create a skeleton file from your Skeleton.

+Open a file with the advanced rig in place and click "Retarget Skeleton".
+Work your way around the advanced rig selecting and clicking the appropriate buttons to target the rig.
+Save the file.

+Click "Attach Skeleton" to place the skeleton on the rig.